Mao's Last Dancer (book)

 Mao's Last Dancer is a memoir written by Chinese-Australian ballet dancer and author Li Cunxin and first published in 2003.
 It recounts his journey from a young, impoverished village boy destined to labor in the fields of China to a world-famous professional dancer.

+Following its release, the book was on the best sellers list for more than 18 months and won an Australian Book of the Year award.